At four days old, Jackson had heart surgery. But the real challenges were yet to come.

-“We’ve been with Early Intervention services from the get-go.
+“We’ve been with Early Supports services from the get-go.
 On top of that, Jackson started going to Northwest Center Kids Early Learning at around 6 months old,” Nathan says.
 “We knew we couldn’t go to just any daycare because of Jackson’s feeding tube.”

 “We wanted to make sure that Jackson had the biggest and most supportive community possible,” says Kamille.
 “Diversity and inclusion were really important to us because we knew Jackson might have issues that we needed a community to support.”

 “The first thing my wife told me about Northwest Center Early Learning was their inclusion policy that every child, no matter what their situation, does every activity with every other child,” Nathan says.
 “Jackson is part of the family there.”